IsaacBell/IsaacBell/README.md

 - 🌱 I’m currently learning ...

-  Combinatorics.
+  1. Combinatorics.
 A major weak area of mine.

-  Next up is expected value and probability, which I believe is my weakest area in both math and CS contexts.
+  2. Expected value and probability, which I believe is my weakest area in both math and CS contexts.
+  3. Chairman trees / Ji Driver Trees.
+It's hard to find info on these structures, though, outside of Chinese Olympiad papers.

 - 📫 How to reach me: ...